 While Ida was (and is) celebrated, I remained a tepid non-fan.
 I chalked up its success with the Academy to it fitting the platonic ideal of what too many people think an “art film” is—a platonic ideal that’s 50 years old by now, and that Ida didn’t transcend.
 It had a stately topic and looked beautiful, but what it had to say felt undistinguished, and its choice to frame every lovely image off-center was more an affectation than a meaningful style.

-Cold War, which won the Best Director prize at Cannes and opened in the US this month, continues with most of the same virtues and vices, even though it is the more thematically interesting film.
+Cold War, which won the Best Director prize at Cannes and opened in the US this month, continues with most of the same virtues and vices, even though it is the more interesting film.
 It tells a love story criss-crossing the Iron Curtain, as two Polish musicians (Joanna Kulig and Tomasz Kot) move back and forth between the East and the West during the Stalin era.
 In the Soviet bloc, they’re subject to censorship and violent bureaucratic insanity.
-Abroad, they are people without a true home.
+Abroad, they are dislocated.
 He feels unsatisfied with his lower place on the cultural ladder.
 She chafes at being seen as exotic by condescending Westerners.
 And so they search for some place and some way to be happy together.
 The film drops in and out of their lives, jumping ahead years between scenes, with each point in space and time marked by a different style of musical performance.

 This is not, however, to say that Cold War is entirely unrewarding for arthouse hangers-on, but rather that its rewards almost entirely skim the surface: a resonant historical setting, immediate melodrama, literal metaphors, and pictorial beauty.
 The main exception is Joanna Kulig’s wonderful performance itself.
 She dredges up what’s unspoken in her character, and only a fool could deny a moment as exquisite as Kulig’s lonely, jaded heroine whipping her hair to rockabilly to try and squeeze every bit of consolation out of freedom that she can.
 But now that Cold War is short-listed for another Best Foreign Film Oscar, I can’t help but wonder why such definitions of “cinematic art” can’t be richer or more daring.
 And why movies about the trauma of the past arrive here with hype that smells vaguely like nostalgia.